pearcej/pearcej.github.io/csc426/blog.md

 ## Create a new WordPress Blog

-Create a new publicly accessible blog on WordPress.
-Start by visiting wordpress.com and clicking Get Started.
+Create a new publicly accessible blog on a blogging platform such as WordPress.
+If you use WordPress, start by visiting wordpress.com and clicking Get Started.
+Note: Do not use a non-blogging platform like Google Docs.

 Make sure that your blog is public, or else the TAs and I won't be able to see your posts.
 It's up to you whether you would like to use your real name or not.